cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Identify most salient and repetitive dysfunctional patterns.
 * Target specific dysfunctional patterns for intervention.
 * Determine or validate attachment pattern from descriptions in AAI scoring manual.

-### Since dismissing patients typically show a normal capacity for exploration except around attachment themes, it is important that the therapist encoura

 **Attachment-Based Therapy for Dismissing and Preoccupied Patients**